shxan/chronic-disease-prediction/README.md

 ## Analysis Step 2 - Hypercholesterolemia - Identifying key indicators / predictors

+Demographics, diet-related and remaining self-reportable questionnaire were used as input in the next step to predict these diseases.
+Random Forest, RPART, Logit Stepwise AIC, CTree, SVM and TensorFlow model outputs were compared to identify the best model for predicting each of these 3 diseases.

 ### Hypercholesterolemia - Random Forest

 ![hypercholesterolemia random forest importance](/graph/HChol_Short_RFImpt.png)